 (3) Read more on humor as a form of aggression at http://goo.gl/KzNpE

-(4) The Mystic Rose Meditation is a three-week process involving voluntary simulated laughter, tears and silence.
+(4) The Mystic Rose Meditation is a three-week process involving intentional laughter, tears and silence.
 The first week involves three hours of daily laughing, non-stop and for no reason, starting with a Yahoo!
 The second week is for crying, also non-stop for three full hours; and the third week is for active silence.
 Thousands participated over the following years.
 It is still offered every month at the Osho International Meditation Resort (http://lou.pm/osho) in Pune, India, and at other places around the world.